 April was born and raised in the Salem area.
 Her family has long, historical roots in New England, so she's passionate about sharing our local past with our tour guests!
 Some of her favorite Salem spots are: The Adriatic, Ziggy's and Son's Donuts, and The Landing.
 Her other interests include fashion, photography, makeup, art, philosophy, working in healthcare, and helping others.

 Cody is a lover of all things Salem.
 Growing up in California, he first visited Salem 14 years ago and he felt like Salem was home.
 He's an avid traveller and has been to over 28 countries.
 He has a masters degree in International Relations, is a French trained chef, is a designer and artist.
-When he's not working, he loves to explore New England.
+He loves to explore New England.
 He's always on the search for the best Boston Cream Donut and antique Salem Witch memorabilia.

 Dani is a New England Native who loves all things spooky, baking and painting.
 She makes chocolate cupcakes and prop body organs in her spare time.
 She has a passion for history and feels it’s important to teach it, especially in a place as rich in history as Salem.